KamilBanasiak/Tower_of_Hanoi_Algorithm/README.md

 This repository contains the fifth project from **Python Certification** course on freeCodeCamp.
 ## Purpose
 The goal of this repository is to practice Python by completing the project from the course.
+## Features
+* Solve the Tower of Hanoi puzzle
+* Generate the complete sequence of moves
+* Display the state of all three rods after each move
+* Validate input values
+* Handle invalid input gracefully
 ## Course
 * Python Certification
 * Platform: freeCodeCamp